carla-simulator/carla/Docs/recorder_and_playback.md

 ---------------
 ##Recorded file

 The details of a recording can be retrieved using a simple API call.
 By default, it only retrieves those frames where an event was registered, but setting the parameter `show_all` would return all the information for every frame.
+The specifics on how the data is stored are detailed in the [recorder's reference](recorder_binary_file_format.md).
 The following example only would retrieve remarkable events:

 ```py